ShoheiMiyata/phyvac/How to create main code.md

             if cnt > 30:
                 break
 ```
+What the flow balance calculation does is;
+1. assumes the flow rate of one branch and calculate differential pressure of the branch
+2. calculates the flow rate of the other branches based on the differential pressure calculated in 1.
+3. performs a convergence calculation to see if the sum of flow rate calculated in 2. is equal to the flow rate assumed in 1.

+This methodology itself can be applied even when the piping network becomes complex.
 ### temperature and power calculation
 `AHU_0` and `ASHP1_0` store the value of the equipment variable as the value of the previous time step.
 In this program, the inlet temperature of the equipment refers to the outlet temperature of the other equipment at the previous time step.
 ```